Be part of the history of Los Angeles.

-The Sisters of the Holy Names of Jesus and Mary founded Ramona Convent Secondary School in 1889 as a boarding and day school in what is now the city of Alhambra, where James de Barth Shorb had given them 15 acres of land.
+The Sisters of the Holy Names of Jesus and Mary founded Ramona Convent Secondary School in 1889 as a boarding and day school in what is now Alhambra, a suburb of Los Angeles, where James de Barth Shorb had given them 15 acres of land.
 It was at the urging of his daughter, Edith, who did not like being sent far away to Oakland for her schooling, and his realization of the growing need of Catholic education for his own family and the neighboring rancheros, that Mr. Shorb donated the land and invited the Sisters to build a school.
-The story of Ramona’s beginnings as the “brain-child” of Edith Shorb has been told by generations, but has never lost its fascination and charm.

 - Four-story Red Building